Algoraphics/Slime-Freighter/README.md

 **Where can it run?**

+It's currently featured on [Supermedium](https://supermedium.com/)!

-It should work on most laptops, desktop PCs, and VR headsets that work with those devices.
+If you can't go see it there, it should also work on most laptops and desktop PCs, and VR headsets that work with those devices.
 Mobile is currently not supported.

 List of devices on which this is confirmed to work: